ADM Capital Foundation

 African Parks is a non-profit conservation organization that takes on the complete responsibility for the rehabilitation and long-term management of national parks in partnership with governments and local communities.
-It currently manage 11 national parks and protected areas in eight countries covering six and a half million hectares: Benin, Central African Republic, Chad, the Democratic Republic of Congo, Malawi, the Republic of Congo, Rwanda and Zambia.
-Founded in 2000 in response to the dramatic decline of protected areas due to poor management and lack of funding, African Parks utilizes a clear business approach to conserving Africa’s wildlife and remaining wild areas.
+It currently manages 15 national parks and protected areas in nine countries covering over ten million hectares: Benin, Central African Republic, Chad, the Democratic Republic of Congo, Malawi, Mozambique, the Republic of Congo, Rwanda and Zambia.
+Founded in 2000 in response to the dramatic decline of protected areas due to poor management and lack of funding, African Parks utilizes a pioneering public-private-partnership approach to conserving Africa’s wildlife and remaining wild areas.

 Founded in 2012, BCP Trust is a mission-driven, community-based forest conservation non-profit organization.
 BCP Trust’s mission is to make forest conservation valuable to people.
 BCP Trust’s role is to support community projects linked to BioCarbon Partners overall forest protection efforts in wildlife-rich areas of Zambia.
 BCP Trust works with community stakeholders to address the root causes of deforestation, and to design and implement projects to make forest conservation valuable to people.